Straight-ticket voting: Texas

 In those cases where a partisan election was combined with a non-partisan election and/or ballot issues, the voter could vote straight-party in the partisan portion, but then had to vote individually in the other portion(s).

 Utah

 Utah repealed its straight-ticket option in 2020.

 West Virginia

 In West Virginia, voting "straight party" included a vote for all candidates of the party voters selected, including the President and Vice President of the United States.
 Non-partisan candidates had to be voted separately.
 In 2015, however, straight-ticket voting was eliminated as an option on ballots through an Act of the State Legislature signed by Governor Earl Ray Tomblin, SB 249.

+Wisconsin

+Wisconsin offered its straight-ticket option in 2011, which was effective for the November 2024 elections, and it remains available for UOCAVA voters.